Chart Color Schemes

 Health performance in Bathurst is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Both younger and older age groups have a notable prevalence of common health conditions.
-Approximately 51% (~3,482 people) of Bathurst's total population has private health cover, which is relatively low compared to other areas.
-Mental health issues are the most prevalent condition, affecting 11.4% of residents, followed by arthritis at 10.2%.
-However, 60.2% of residents claim to be completely free from medical ailments, compared to 63.5% across the rest of NSW.
-Bathurst has a higher proportion of seniors aged 65 and over, with 23.2% (1,589 people) compared to the 19.4% in the rest of NSW.
-Despite this, health outcomes among seniors in Bathurst are better than those in the general population.
+Approximately 51% (~3,542 people) have private health cover, lower than the state average.
+Mental health issues affect 11.4% of residents, while arthritis impacts 10.2%.
+Notably, 60.2% claim to be free from medical ailments, compared to 63.5% across the Rest of NSW.
+Bathurst has a higher proportion of seniors (23.2%, or 1,616 people) than the Rest of NSW (19.4%).
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health